-The chapter will focus on the quantative and qualitative data and analysis of the elements of national self-identification as propagated by the state in order to promote cultural national identity, a working phenomenon of a modern democratic government as the substitute for the previous centennial Orthodox identity.
-The researcher will suggest the tentative descriptive representation of the nature of Russian Modern identity, its losses and gains as the process of identity struggle is implement as the process of culturalism has been implemented.
+The chapter will focus on the quantitative and qualitative data and analysis of the elements of national self-identification as propagated by the state in order to promote cultural national identity, a working phenomenon of a modern democratic government as the substitute for the previous centennial Orthodox identity.
+The researcher will suggest a tentative descriptive representation of the nature of the Russian modern Russian identity, its losses and gains as the process of identity struggle is implemented as the process of culturalism has been implemented.
 This constructive dialogue will argue for the ongoing, negotiable and critical self-referent to be the bedhead to pave the better version of symphonia.
-In particular a policy of culturalism and the ‘soft power’ of the church-state cooperation on the matter of national identity construction as well as an argued in this work a more critically constructed pluralized notion of identity that takes into account the cognitive, moral and ethical claims of modernity.
+In particular a policy of culturalism and the “soft power” of the church-state cooperation on the matter of national identity construction as well as an argued in this work a more critically constructed pluralized notion of identity that takes into account the cognitive, moral and ethical claims of modernity.
 If plurality is allowed on both institutional and individual levels, it would produce multiple religious identities constituting the civil society and as such allowing for individual identity to be of pluralized ongoing construct in the democratic state.

-The last chapter will suggest how through the tentative dialectics of a plurality, i.e. the dialogue between the models of Byzantine version of modern nationalistic symphonia and the suggested formula of peace modern relationship could be not only better interpreted and understood within the history of symphonia per se but also how it could be more critically constructed in realities of post-secularity.
+The final chapter will suggest how through the tentative dialectics of a plurality, i.e., the dialogue between the models of the Byzantine version of modern nationalistic symphonia and the suggested formula of peace modern relationship, could be not only better interpreted and understood within the history of symphonia but also how it could be more critically constructed in realities of post-secularity.
 Such representation is the means to demonstrate the possibility for the other versions of church-state relations models to have existence if external socio-political, theological and cultural substrata and its elements are taken into consideration, as well as the necessity of the dialectic, respective, ethical dialogue between sacred and the secular discourse are to take place.
 The researcher argues that there is no one particular answer and solution to the Russian cursed issue of nationalism, but the opportunity for the space of respective discussion to be searched for and purported to.

-We are aware of propositional and tentative nature of the conclusions of this study, however we hope the selected and analyzed data of this project will contribute to the social approach of the study of religion, to the better understanding of historical analysis and practical socio-political arena of modernity in general and Russian Federation in particular.
-Additionally, we hope that the study of Russian identity, i.e. its argued not the monolithic but rather fluid nature that itself proves the nature of plurality to be taken seriously by both social agents in the modern age.
-Finally, the tentatively constructed and advocated images of post-secular symphonia and pluralized identity are believed to be better modus operandi for modern day Russian church-state relationships, as well as to be more invigorating for personal faith profession engaging in socio-religious realities are hoped to be a working compromise of the visible Orthodox religion.
-Both, postsecularity and pluralization allow for the civil society to be an active agent in church state relations as well as to suggest the space for a respective dialogue.
+We are aware of the propositional and tentative nature of the conclusions of this study, however it is hoped that the selected and analyzed data of this project will contribute to the social approach of the study of religion, giving a better understanding of historical analysis and the socio-political arena of modernity in general and the Russian Federation in particular.
+Additionally, it is hoped that the study of Russian identity –i.e., not the monolithic but rather the fluid nature that itself proves the nature of plurality will be taken seriously by both social agents in the modern age.
+Finally, the tentatively constructed and advocated images of post-secular symphonia and pluralized identity are believed to be a better modus operandi for modern-day Russian church-state relationships, as well as being more invigorating for engaging in personal faith profession.
+It is hoped that this will be a working compromise of the visible Orthodox religion.
+Both postsecularity and pluralization allow for the civil society to be an active agent in church-state relations as well as to suggest the space for a respective dialogue.

 6.5.
 Conclusion